Towards Facilitated Fairness Assessment of AI-based Skin Lesion Classifiers Through GenAI-based Image Synthesis: Methodology

 \section{Methodology}

-\autoref{fig:test_workflow} shows our fairness testing workflow.
 In this section, we first describe the process for generating synthetic test data.
 Next, we describe the fairness evaluation process against the selected pre-trained models for melanoma detection.
+In \autoref{fig:test_workflow}, we illustrate our complete fairness testing workflow.